pic

 end

-Likewise, regardless of their dependence status, operations can be computed either sequentially or concurrently.
-A sequential procedure involves executing operations one after the other, thus ensuring that each operation completes before the next one begins.
+Likewise, regardless of dependency status, operations can be computed either sequentially or concurrently.
+A sequential procedure involves executing operations one after the other, ensuring each operation completes before the next one begins.
 Conversely, concurrency allows multiple operations to be processed simultaneously, opening up opportunities for parallel execution.

-Like most programming languages, Julia defaults to sequential execution.
-This is a deliberate choice that prioritizes result correctness, grounded in that concurrent execution with dependent operations can yield incorrect results if mishandled.
-Basically, the issue arises because concurrency can deal with dependencies in multiple manners, potentially involving timing inconsistencies for reading and writing data.
+Like most programming languages, Julia defaults to a sequential execution.
+This is a deliberate choice that prioritizes result correctness, based on that concurrent execution with dependent operations can yield incorrect results if mishandled.
+Basically, the issue arises because concurrency can deal with dependencies in multiple ways, potentially involving timing inconsistencies for reading and writing data.
 A sequential approach precludes this possibility, as it guarantees a predictable order of execution and therefore timing.

-Since programming languages typically default to sequential execution, some nuances of concurrency can be challenging to understand (e.g., concurrency doesn't necessarily imply simultaneity).
-This poses a significant issue if it leads to an inappropriate handle of concurrency.
-To address this aspect, we next revisit these approaches in light of the fundamental concepts of tasks and threads.
+Because most programming languages default to sequential execution, certain nuances of concurrent programming can be difficult to grasp (e.g., concurrency doesn't necessarily imply simultaneity).
+Misunderstandings in this regard can lead to flawed program design or incorrect handling of concurrent processes.
+To address this potential issue, we next revisit this topic in light of the fundamental concepts of tasks and threads.

-Internally, Julia defines instructions to process through the concept of tasks.
-In turn, each of these tasks must be assigned to a computer's thread for its computation.
-Since there's a one-to-one relationship between threads and tasks, the number of threads available on your computer determines the number of tasks that can be computed simultaneously.
+When computing an operation, Julia internally defines a set of instructions to be processed through the concept of task.
+Each of these tasks must be assigned to a computer thread for its computation.
+Since a single task runs on exactly one thread at a time, the number of threads available on your computer determines the number of tasks that can be computed simultaneously.

-Importantly, each session in Julia begins with a predefined pool of threads, and Julia defaults to a single thread regardless of your computer's hardware.
-We'll start with this case, as it provides an intuitive starting point for understanding concurrency.
+Importantly, each session in Julia begins with a predefined pool of threads.
+Julia defaults to a single thread, regardless of your computer's hardware.
+We'll start considering this case, as it provides a convenient starting point for understanding concurrency.

-To help our intuition, consider two workers A and B, whom we'll think of as employees working for a company.
-B's job consists of performing the same operation continuously during a certain amount of time.
-In the code, this is represented by summing 1+1
+To build intuition, consider two workers A and B, whom we'll think of as employees working for a company.
+B's job consists of performing the same operation continuously for a certain period of time.
+In the code, this is represented by summing 1+1 repeatedly for one second.
+Instead, A's job consists of receiving some delivery, which will arrive after a certain period of time.
+In the code, this job is represented by performing no computations for two seconds, captured by calling the function sleep(2).

 function job_A(time_working)